malshehr/article-scraper/README.md

 beautiful soup library, then stores it in MongoDB collection.
 These crawlers are accessible via the defined Flask APIs.

+Note: The Mongo database is deployed on MongoDB Atlas

 ## APIs